NicxsCodeSymphony/NicxsCodeSymphony/README.md

 - 🎸 Play multiple musical instruments
 - 🎹 Compose music in my free time
-- 📚 Avid reader of tech blogs and sci-fi
+- 📚 Also can do troubleshooting
 - 🌍 Love exploring new technologies and frameworks

     </td>